 The theory of peptide signalling is compelling — but how well is it supported in human trials?

 To answer that fairly, we look at the highest tier of evidence available: randomised controlled trials (RCTs) and their aggregated form, systematic reviews and meta-analyses.
+We also explore the sceptics view around these clinical trials in 5 Reasons Collagen Sceptics Are Right About Collagen Placebo.

 Science advances not by miracle claims, but by the patient accumulation of moderate truths.